 Lincoln penny worth $1000:

-1968 pennies are more valuable than 1967 pennies since they are rarer.
-The US Mint produced fewer 1968 pennies than 1967 pennies.
+1968 pennies are more valuable than 1967 pennies as they are rarer.
+The US Mint produced more 1968 pennies than 1967 pennies.

 What makes a 1970 penny rare?

-There are some things that can make a 1970 penny rare.
-One is if the penny has a die break error.
+Some things can make a 1970 penny rare.
+One is if the penny has a die-break error.
 Die break errors are caused by a crack in the die that is used to mint the coins.
-Another thing that can make a 1970 penny rare is if it is in uncirculated condition.
-Uncirculated coins are coins that have never been circulated and show very some signs of wear.
+Another reason the 1970 penny is rare is if it is in uncirculated condition.

 Why is a 1968 penny rare?

-The 1968 penny is rare since the US Mint made fewer 1968 pennies than any other year penny in the Lincoln series.
+The 1968 penny is rare, as the US Mint made fewer 1968 pennies than any other year in the Lincoln series.

 Why is a 1933 penny worth so much?

-The 1933 penny is worth so high because it is the rarest pennies in the world.
-The US Mint melted down most of the 1933 pennies that were made since the Great Depression.
+It is one of the rarest pennies in the world.
+The US Mint melted down most of the 1933 pennies created since the Great Depression.

 How much is a 1999 penny worth?